nexusformat/definitions/manual/source/design.rst

       the *original* dataset.
 But, when the file is viewed with a tool such as *h5dump*, confusion often occurs over which dataset is original and which is a link to the original.
-Actually, both HDF5 paths point to the exact same dataset which exists at a specific offset in the HDF5 file.
+Actually, both HDF5 paths point to the exact, same dataset which exists at a specific offset in the HDF5 file.

       See the :ref:`FAQ` question: **I'm using links to place data in two places.
       Which one should be the data and which one is the link?**